mistertest/xcloud-cgtv/README.md

 All controllers supported by the Google Chromecast officialy.

 - Xbox 360/One/Serie x controller
-- Google gamepad of Chromecast
+- Switch controller
 - All of "Xinput mapping" Controller bluetooth
+- Some models of Switch controller

 ### REQUIREMENTS